carabina/Guigna/README.md

 Guigna tries to abstract several package managers by creating generalized classes (GSystem and GPackage) while keeping a minimalist approach and using screen scraping.
-The implementations both in Objective-C and Ruby are being kept in sync.
-An attempt to rewrite it in Swift is in progress.
+The implementations in Objective-C, Ruby and Swift are being kept in sync.

 Guigna doesn't hide the complexity of compiling open source software: it launches the shell commands in a Terminal window you can monitor and interrupt.
 When